awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.UpdateExpressions.md

     --expression-attribute-values file://values.json \
     --return-values ALL_NEW
 ```
-The arguments for `--expression-attribute-names` are stored in the file `names.json`:
+The arguments for `--expression-attribute-names` are stored in the `names.json` file\.

 ```
 {